 Teacher candidates focus on career and transition planning for adolescents with special needs at the middle grades or secondary level.
 Observation/field experience required.

-Prerequisite: SPED 300, SPED 310, SPED 312, admission to the Department of Special Education, or consent of department chair.
+Prerequisite: SPED 300, SPED 310, SPED 312 or SPED 312W, admission to the Department of Special Education, or consent of department chair.

 Offered: Spring.